DSM2499/Stock_Market_Simulator/README.md

 Throughout development, emphasis was placed on modularity and transparency:
 - The exchange layer closely mirrors real-world trade execution mechanisms,
 - The agent layer incorporates a broad spectrum of strategy types with the ability to evolve and adapt,
-- he sentiment engine introduces external market shocks, and
+- The sentiment engine introduces external market shocks, and
 - The REST API-powered dashboard facilitates real-time visualization and interactivity.

 What sets this simulation apart is its ability to generate large-scale trade-level data while still supporting explainable and controllable experimentation—making it useful both as a research platform and as a learning tool.